 Time: 2.5-3 hours

-Beginning as an urban climb and snaking around the Peak, this climb is perfect for taking visiting tourists on as they’ll begin in Wan Chai (pre-hike cocktail?), and then see the harbour by night followed by a grand finale at the Central Ferry Piers.
+Beginning as an urban climb and snaking around the Peak, this climb is perfect for visiting tourists on as they’ll begin in Wan Chai (pre-hike cocktail?).
+And then see the harbour by night followed by a grand finale at the Central Ferry Piers.
 As the route around the Peak is usually super busy during the day, this is a great way to explore Hong Kong’s favourite trail without the worry of getting run over by a cyclist or aggressive power-walking-pram-pushing mothers.
-If you finish this hike and still have energy left to burn, why not continue on with the Hong Kong waterfront walk?
+If you finish this hike and still have energy left to burn, why not continue on with the Hong Kong waterfront hike?
 Sun Yat Sen Memorial Park is beyond tranquil at night.

 Begin at the Hopewell Centre in Wanchai, and begin by climbing the steps behind the centre towards Bowen Road.
 Continue along Bowen road until you reach the Peak Tram at Magazine Gap road.
 There is a path from there that will lead you along May Road, Tregunter Path, and all the way up until you hit Old Peak Road.
 Once you reach the peak, the 4km loop is easy to navigate around and relatively flat.
 To finish the circuit, continue back down Old Peak Road until you hit Hornsey Road.
 Take a left and continue down Glenealy and head towards the escalators and through to IFC for the piers.